OraMUC/table-api-generator/README.md

 ( --> For detailed parameter descriptions see https://github.com/OraMUC/table-api-generator/blob/master/docs/parameters.md
   p_table_name                  IN all_objects.object_name%TYPE,
   p_owner                       IN all_users.username%TYPE DEFAULT USER,
-  p_reuse_existing_api_params   IN BOOLEAN DEFAULT om_tapigen.c_true_reuse_existing_api_para, -- If true, all following params are ignored when API is already existing and params are extractable from spec source. p_enable_insertion_of_rows    IN BOOLEAN DEFAULT om_tapigen.c_true_enable_insertion_of_row, p_enable_column_defaults      IN BOOLEAN DEFAULT om_tapigen.c_false_enable_column_defaults, -- If true, the data dictionary defaults of the columns are used for the create methods. p_enable_update_of_rows       IN BOOLEAN DEFAULT om_tapigen.c_true_enable_update_of_rows,
+  p_enable_insertion_of_rows    IN BOOLEAN DEFAULT om_tapigen.c_true_enable_insertion_of_row,
+  p_enable_column_defaults      IN BOOLEAN DEFAULT om_tapigen.c_false_enable_column_defaults, -- If true, the data dictionary defaults of the columns are used for the create methods. p_enable_update_of_rows       IN BOOLEAN DEFAULT om_tapigen.c_true_enable_update_of_rows,